1. Resource Library

 Tokenization is the process of turning sensitive data into a unique identifier known as a token, which has no meaning on its own.
 In the case of online sales, the unique token—often a string of random characters—is linked to your customer’s credit card number but can’t be deciphered by hackers.

 Tokenization allows you to avoid handling and storing customers’ sensitive data, reducing risk, and helping you remain compliant with data-handling standards.
-Tokens also make it easier for customers to make purchases across multiple channels such as ecommerce, point of sale, and accounts receivable using the same payment method.
+Tokenized payments also make it easier for customers to make purchases across multiple channels such as ecommerce, point of sale, and accounts receivable using the same payment method.

 Payment tokenization is also the technology that makes virtual cards possible, which is where buyers can make secure digital purchases using an automatically generated 16-digit number that’s only good for a limited number of transactions.